irmen/Pyro5/Readme.rst

 - removed all from future imports and all sys.version_info checks because we're Python 3 only
 - removed Flame (utils/flameserver.py, utils/flame.py)  (although maybe the remote module access may come back in some form)
 - moved test.echoserver to utils.echoserver (next to httpgateway)
-  @todo find a better solution for this.
-Stick them in a queue perhaps?
-I don't want to spawn threads (and this is disabled by default now) but this now blocks a proxy that does subsequent oneway calls
 - threadpool module moved into the same module as threadpool-server
 - moved the multiplex and thread socketservers modules into main package
 - no custom futures module anymore (you should use Python's own concurrent.futures instead)